Kassel and Kassel

 What To Do If You Get Arrested For A DUI In California

 In California, the penalties for driving under the influence are tough.
-Even if it's your first conviction and no one gets hurt, you may face a total of $1,800 in fines, possible jail time, and a restriction on your license.
+Even if it's your first conviction and no one gets hurt, you may face thousands in fines, possible jail time, and a restriction on your license.
 If you've been charged with drunk driving, there are a few things you can do.
 Let these tips help you.

 1. Have an Attorney Come to Your Arraignment

 After you are arrested, you have an arraignment hearing.
 At that hearing, the judge sets bail, and you have to pay that before you can leave the jail.
 For DUI cases in California, the bail amount is typically between $5,000 and $10,000.